-Exploring amid the icebergs, glaciers and fjords of the Arctic, you find an abundance of wildlife.
-And although it’s thought too cold for plant life to flourish, there are a few species of flora to see on a yacht-style expedition to the region.
+Exploring amid the icebergs, glaciers and ice floes of the White Continent you find an abundance of wildlife.
+And although it’s thought too cold for plant life to flourish, there are several species of flora to see on an Antarctica expedition.

 The pinnipeds of the Arctic are abundant and thriving throughout the Arctic regions and fjords of Norway and Greenland.